+Enable AutoLoadprogram is absent or corrupted.
 Yes = Loads AUTOLOAD.PGM file automatically from RM when application program is absent or corrupted.

-Clone Unit
+5.17 Clone Unit

 'Clone Unit' feature allows the user to "clone" the OCS of the exact same model.
-This feature "clones" application program and unit settings stored in battery-backed RAM of an OCS into the RM.
-Refer to the Removable Media chapter for details on using RM.
-It can then be used to clone a different OCS (same model).
+This feature "clones" application program and unit settings stored in Battery backed RAM of an OCS into the RM.
+Refer to the Removable Media Chapter for details on using RM).
+It can then be used to clone a different OCS (exact same model).

-This feature can be used for:
+This feature can be used when: